Canada's Environmental, Social, Governance (ESG) Leadership

 Why is ESG growing?

 - ESG investing allows investors to express their own values and to ensure their savings and investments reflect their preferences, without compromising on returns

-- An increasingly apparent threat from climate change has played a big role also in such decisions
+- An increasingly apparent threat from climate change has also played a big role also in these decisions

 - Demographic trends contribute as well, like the emergence of a more socially conscious millennial generation, or retiring baby boomers who can now afford to choose where they invest

 - The rise of technological transparency, which is here to stay.
 Gathering and processing data to determine ESG scores will become ever easier and cheaper to record

 - Environmental challenges, like climate change for example, are placing a growing premium on good stewardship and low carbon practices as natural assets will appreciate in value over time